-Nova USA Collection has taken a design that been around for a long time (like, the safety razor), then simply add a long handle to it.
+Nova USA Collection has taken a design that has been around for a long time (like the safety razor), then simply add a long handle to it.

-As this is the tallest safety razor I have ever seen and I am eager and willing to put this to the test and see how well it can shave a back.
+As this is the tallest safety razor I have ever seen and I am eager and willing to put this to the test and see how well it can shave the back.

 Will we have a great design for shaving one’s back?
 Let’s continue reading and see if this is a functional back shaver.

 What Is The NUC17IBHS?